uguraksoyca/CustomerSegmentation/README.md

 ## 2) Create one single view

-## 2.1) join all tables, then create new columns like total orders, total sales and TotalOrdersByCustomer.
+## 2.1) Join all tables, then create new columns like total orders, total sales and TotalOrdersByCustomer.
 To find dates, first we need to use STR_TO_DATE function to convert text values to date.

 SELECT c.customer_id,c.customer_state,c.customer_city,round(sum(oi.price+oi.freight_value),2) as TotalSpendbyCustomer, <br>
 round(sum(oi.price+oi.freight_value) over (),2) as TotalSales,count(o.order_id) as TotalOrdersByCustomer, <br>